christiaensmael/TOP-Projects/README.md

-The Odin Project - Project Folder
+# The Odin Project - Assignments

+In this repository you'll find all the assignments I've coded while I'm following "The Odin Project" curriculum.

 Fist assignment:
-Odin Recipes is a project that I needed to code to resume on The Odin Project curriculum.
-Hereby I needed to code a basic website with some recipes of my choosing.
+Odin Recipes is the first assignment of 'The Odin Project" curriculum.
+For this assignment I needed to learn the basics of HTML, So that I could code a simple recipes website with a homepage and some recipe pages.

-For this project I needed to know the basics of HTML so I could code a
+On the homepage I needed to code:
+- A header for the title
-- Homepage with title and links to the recipes
+- Links to the recipes

+On the recipe page I needed to code:
+- A header for the title
+- An image of the dish
+- A header for the description
+- A paragraph for the description
+- A header for the ingredients
+- an unordered list for the ingredients
+- a header for the steps
+- a ordered list for the steps
-- Recipe page including a picture, description, ingredients method and a button with a link to go back to the home page. main
+- a link to the homepage